kilbergr/twixt/README.md

 - Shared / group todo lists
 - Todo list, sortable by dragging.
 Drag list items from one list to  another.
 - Delayed text and mail messaging integrated on to each list item.
-- Add list list items to google calendar
+- Add list items to google calendar
 - Upload images, or link images from other social media accounts, to be displayed in the list
 - oAuth / Omniauth for google, facebook.